 Here’s an interesting project for you to try: boil water in a paper bag.

-Boil Water in a Bag
+How to Boil Water in a Paper Bag

 - Place a ring stand over a Bunsen burner.
 That’s right, we’re going to boil the water in the paper bag over an open flame!
-Alternatively, you can make a box using printer paper and either paper clips or Scotch tape.
+Alternatively, make a box using printer paper and either paper clips or Scotch tape.

 - Add about 200 ml of water to a small paper bag (about 4-6″ across) and place the bag of water on the screen over the burner flame.